Artananda/Conversation/parts/forth.md

 Yes, but...at that time I was already without money.
 > Ah, I see.
 And you don't know where you might get money from?

 Hm, I know how to make money.
-Was have been a millionare before.
+Was have been a millionaire before.
 > So what's the point?

 I have stepped out of the system.